 Ever since I was knee-high to a grasshopper, I wanted to be a cowboy.

-In my mind’s eye, I can still see the ten-year-old me, racing home from school on a Wednesday, rushing through my math homework, then sitting glued to the TV, with my sausage chips and beans, marvelling at the adventures of Rin-tin-tin and Annie Oakley.
+In my mind’s eye, I can still see the ten-year-old me, racing home from school on a Wednesday, rushing through my maths homework, then sitting glued to the TV, with my sausage chips and beans, marvelling at the adventures of Rin-tin-tin and Annie Oakley.

 On the TV I watched anything and everything to do with the wild-west because, when I grew up, the cowboy life would be the only life for me.